HorridModz/Request-Handler-Python/README.md

 ```<br>
 ```
 :param usedefaults: Whether to use the default logging settings.
+:param synclog: Whether to sync the Log list with other instances of this class
 :param kwargs: If usedefaults is False, supply your own logging settings here:
     colorized=True
     printwarnings=True